 The implementation of ICTs to counter solve the problems that the Neighbourhood farm project will possibly face is one viable solution.
 Effective implementation of Information Communication Technologies will not only solve the stipulated problems but will also enhance and improve the farming practices in the communities.
-Using Information Communication Technology to effectively manage the stock system and perform data analysis amplifies the management and operations of the whole initiative.
+Using ICTs to effectively manage the stock system and perform some analysis to the generated will notably amplify the management and operations of the whole initiative.